Certificate Programs

 Who is this Training for?

 Our program is designed for those looking to improve their skills in recognizing and responding to Gender-Based Violence (GBV).
-This training is ideal for professionals such as:
+This training is ideal for service providers such as:

 • Shelter staff